bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

     $ snagflash -P fastboot -p 0451:d022 -f oem_format -f download:sdcard.img -f flash:1:0

-Reboot by unplugging the power supply cable, and enjoy the training!
+Reboot by unplugging the power supply cable (just resetting won't change the boot source), and enjoy the training!

 =========================================
 2b.
 Flash the image using a micro-SD card